Pull to refresh

 On December 23, 2024, Secretary of State Marco Rubio banned five Europeans from entering the United States—including the EU's former top tech regulator and leaders of anti-disinformation groups.
 The charge: pressuring American tech companies to censor lawful speech.
 One sanctioned figure, Imran Ahmed, holds a U.S. green card and now faces potential arrest and deportation.

-This isn't a routine diplomatic spat.
-It's the collision of two incompatible visions for governing speech online.
-The EU claims its Digital Services Act protects citizens from hate and lies.
-The Trump administration calls it foreign interference in American discourse.
-France, Germany, and the European Commission responded with fury, threatening swift retaliation to defend "regulatory sovereignty."
-At stake: whether governments or platforms control what billions of people see online—and whether the U.S. and Europe can maintain their alliance while waging war over digital speech.
+The U.S. and EU clash over speech regulation.
+The EU says its Digital Services Act protects citizens from hate and lies; the Trump administration calls it foreign interference.
+France, Germany, and the Commission responded with fury, threatening retaliation to defend regulatory sovereignty—at stake is whether governments or platforms control what billions see online and whether the U.S. and Europe maintain their alliance.

 Key Indicators